Lee Anderson

+Lee Anderson (born 6 January 1967) is a British politician and television presenter who has served as the Member of Parliament (MP) for Ashfield since 2019.
+A member of Reform UK, he has served as its Chief Whip since July 2024.
+Anderson was elected in 2019 as a member of the Conservative Party, but defected to Reform UK in March 2024 after having the whip suspended.
+He became the party's first MP, and was subsequently elected for Reform UK at the 2024 general election.

+Anderson was a deputy chairman of the Conservative Party under Rishi Sunak from February 2023 to January 2024.
+He resigned to vote against the government on an amendment relating to the Rwanda asylum plan.
+In February 2024, he had the Conservative whip suspended after declining to apologise for stating that "Islamists" had "got control" of Sadiq Khan and Keir Starmer.

-He has been the Deputy Chairman of the Conservative Party since February 2023.
-Prior to his parliamentary career, he was a coal miner and worked for Citizens Advice, before serving as Labour councillor in Ashfield from 2015.
-He defected to the Conservative Party in 2018 and served as a councillor in Mansfield from 2019 to 2021 alongside his duties as an MP.
+Before his parliamentary career, Anderson was a coal-miner and worked for the Citizens Advice Bureau.
+He was elected as a Labour Party councillor in the Ashfield District in 2015.
+Suspended by Labour in 2018, he defected to the Conservative Party later that year and was a Conservative councillor in Mansfield from 2019 to 2021 concurrently with his term as an MP.
+He was elected for Reform UK at the 2024 general election.

 Early life and career

+Lee Anderson was born on 6 January 1967, in Kings Mill Hospital Sutton-in-Ashfield, Nottinghamshire.
+His father Paul was a coal miner, while his mother Jenny worked in a clothing factory.
+Lee, along with his sisters Lisa and Paula, were brought up in Huthwaite, Nottinghamshire.
+He attended John Davies Primary School and Ashfield School.

+In his youth, Anderson was a member of Arthur Scargill's National Union of Mineworkers and campaigned for the Labour Party's Michael Foot in the 1983 general election.
+He cites Scargill, Dennis Skinner, and Tony Benn as important influences on his early political beliefs.

-Anderson was born in Nottinghamshire, attending John Davies Primary School and Ashfield School.
-His father was a coal miner.
-Anderson worked as a coal miner for ten years, and then volunteered and eventually worked for Citizens Advice for another decade.
+Anderson worked as a coal miner for ten years, before volunteering with, and eventually working for Citizens Advice for another ten years.
 Afterwards, he worked in hostels supporting homeless care leavers.

-Local political career
+Early political career

-Anderson was a longtime member of the Labour Party and was elected as a councillor in the 2015 Ashfield District Council election, representing Huthwaite and Brierley ward.
-He was suspended in February 2018 by the local branch of the Labour Party after receiving a community protection warning by the council for using boulders to block members of the Traveller community from "setting up camp at a site in the area".
-The following month, Anderson defected to the Conservative Party, which he stated was a response to the "takeover" of the Labour Party by the "hard-left", particularly through the left-wing political organisation Momentum.
+Anderson was a long-time member of the Labour Party, and was elected as a Labour councillor in the 2015 Ashfield District Council election, representing Huthwaite and Brierley ward.
+He was suspended by the local branch of the Labour Party in February 2018 after receiving a community-protection warning by the council for using boulders to block members of the Traveller community from "setting up camp at a site in the area".
+Anderson defected to the Conservative Party the following month, which he stated was in response to the "takeover" of the Labour Party by the hard left, particularly through the left-wing political organisation Momentum.
 He was elected as a Conservative councillor on Mansfield District Council, representing the Oakham ward between 2019 and 2021.